ipython/ipython/docs/source/development/config.rst

 JSON configuration Files
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A JSON configuration file is simply a file that contain a
+A JSON configuration file is simply a file that contains a
 :class:`~IPython.config.loader.Config` dictionary serialized to JSON.
 A JSON configuration file has the same base name as a Python configuration file,
-just with a .json extension.
+but with a .json extension.

-Configuration described in previous section could be written as follow in a
+Configuration described in previous section could be written as follows in a
 JSON configuration file:

 .. sourcecode:: json